The Land is NOT Palestine

 Terminology: In order to emphasize the Jewish nature of the apostolic writings and message I use the terms Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament) and incorporate other appropriate Hebrew and Jewish terms.
 (See the glossary.)
 The abbreviation LXX stands for the Septuagint, the Jewish translation of the Hebrew Bible into Greek, which was in use by Jews by the mid-2nd century B.C.

-A grievous, if not willful, mistake frequently occurring in Christian publications is labeling the Land given by divine covenant to Jacob and his posterity as "Palestine."
+A grievous, if not willful, mistake frequently occurring in Christian lexicons, Bible commentaries and other publications, is labeling the Land given by divine covenant to Jacob and his posterity as "Palestine."
 The English word translates the Greek Palaistinē and the Hebrew Palestina, neither of which occurs anywhere in Scripture.
 The original Bible term is Píleshet (LXX Phulistieim), which occurs eight times in the Tanakh (Ex 15:14, Ps 60:8; 83:7; 87:4;108:9; Isa 14:29, 31; Joel 3:4), always referring to Mediterranean coastal region of Israel, called Philistia, occupied by the Philistines (pílishti) (BDB 814).
 Philistia was a confederation of five city states: Gaza, Ashkelon and Ashdod on the coast, and Ekron and Gath inland.

 The venerable King James Version inexplicably renders p'leshet as "Palestina" at Exodus 15:14; Isaiah 14:29, and 31, and yet in the rest of the occurrences of p'leshet translates the word as Philistia or Philistines.
 Christians have substituted "Palestine" for Israel, especially the titles of Bible maps or on the geographical boundaries shown on Bible maps, on the assumption that "Palestine" is a neutral term without political connotations.
 Nothing could be further from the truth.
 Calling biblical Israel or the present State of Israel "Palestine" is not simply inaccurate, but demeans God's choice of the name "Israel."

 Historically the name Palestine reflected extreme hostility toward Jews.
-After the Assyrian conquest of the northern Kingdom of Israel, the Assyrian emperor Sargon II called the region the Palashtu in his Annals ("Palestine," Wikipedia Encyclopedia).
+After the Assyrian conquest of the northern Kingdom of Israel, the Assyrian emperor Sargon II called the region the Palashtu in his Annals.
 A century later the Babylonian invasion effectively ended the history of the Philistine people, yet the name of the Philistines continued to live on as the identification of the region.

 In the 5th century B.C., the Greek historian and geographer Herodotus wrote of the coast of "Palestine-Syria" (The Histories, Book IV).
 Similarly, in the first century A.D., the Roman writer Pliny the Elder mentions a region of Syria that was "formerly called Palaestina" among the areas of the Eastern Mediterranean (The Natural History, 5.14).
 In these ancient records the geographical location is rather imprecise, but they had no reason to use the name of a conquered people.
 The Jewish historian Josephus used the name Palaistinē for the smaller coastal area which most of his contemporaries still preferred to call Philistia (Antiquities of the Jews, I, 6:2, 4; 12:1).